kabilkforge06/Educational_Platfrom_AMD/README.md

 ## 🎯 Project Overview

-SkillDashboard is an **AI-powered educational intelligence platform** that revolutionizes online learning through personalized, culturally-aware, and anti-cheat mechanisms.
+Cognivara is an **AI-powered educational intelligence platform** that revolutionizes online learning through personalized, culturally-aware, and anti-cheat mechanisms.
 Built for the AMD Hackathon 2026, it addresses critical challenges in digital education:

 - **Problem**: Traditional e-learning lacks personalization, cultural context, and integrity verification
 - **Solution**: AI-driven adaptive learning with Socratic questioning, multilingual concept translation, and oral defense validation